 UVC light comes with outstanding germicidal benefits.
 In reality, it has been used as a purification method for a long time.
 As the highest energy portion of the UV radiation spectrum, UVC light helps break down microorganisms such as bacteria, algae and fungi in just 10 seconds of contact.
 When installed in your HVAC system, germicidal UV lights can seriously boost your indoor air quality.

 Ultraviolet lamps are installed in your ductwork, where they function around the clock.
 Air flows past the lights when the furnace or air conditioner runs, and powerful UVC rays inactivate and kill nearly all viruses, bacteria or mold present in the air.
 Inactivated microorganisms don’t reproduce and die soon after UVC exposure.

 5 Advantages of Having UV Lights in Your HVAC System

 With other methods of air cleaning available, why should you think over putting a UV light in your HVAC system?
 Consider these benefits:

 The evaporator coil in your HVAC system is frequently damp, namely in the summer.
 By continuously shining UVC light on the coil, mold and bacteria will struggle to take hold.

 2. Fresher Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other big pollutants, but only the highest-rated HEPA filters can catch the smaller bacteria and viruses.
+Media air filters can catch the smaller bacteria and viruses.
 UV lights decrease the concentration of microorganisms in the air without restricting airflow.